svought/Productivity-Coding-Challenge/README.md

 <h1>Initial Thoughts</h1>
 <p>Need to gather data from a public repository on Github to determine productivity of team.
 How do I determine/measure productivity?
 Is productivity based on
 commits/contributions, lines of code, difficulty of problem solved, time spent, or a mixture of all?
-Do I have access to information like the time spent on any given commit?
+Do I have access to information like the time spent on any given commit or number of lines of code added?
 How could I determine the difficulty level of the problem solved in an individual contribution?
-After answering these questions, I now have to collect the data from Github and parse it for use in my report.
+I need to collect the data from Github and parse it for use in the report.
 Will need to research most efficient ways of gathering this data from Gitbub.</P>

 <h1>Minimum Viable Product</h1>
 <p>In my opinion, a viable MVP would be a program that when run, gathers necessary data from the Github repository and gives a detailed breakdown of a teams